RareMojo/YoBot-Discord/README.md

 It's also intended to be a great learning tool for anyone that is looking for an easy programming project.

-Designing an Extension isn't rocket science.
+Designing a `Cog` isn't rocket science.
 The limit is your creativity!
 <br>
 <br>